CoalTrain1618/Milestone_P1/README.md

 ![navbar-colapsed](/assets/images/website-features/nav-bar-feature-collapsed.png)
 ![navbar-expanded](/assets/images/website-features/nav-bar-feature.png)

-* Contains navigation links to different pages on the site, allowing the visitor to navigate efficiently
+- Contains navigation links to different pages on the site, allowing the visitor to navigate efficiently

-* enhances the user experience, ensuring quick navigation and improving engagment.
+- Enhances the user experience, ensuring quick navigation and improving engagement.

 #### Footer

 ![footer](/assets/images/website-features/footer.png)

-* Provide users with quick access to social media platforms and display copyright information clearly.
+- Provides users with quick access to social media platforms and displays copyright information clearly.

-* Enhances user engagement by encouraging social media interaction aswell as display important copyright information.
+- Enhances user engagement by encouraging social media interaction as well as displaying important copyright information.

 #### Walking image carousel

 ![walking-carousel](./assets/images/website-features/walk-picture-carousel.png)

-* Display past walks through using an image carousel, along with the title "Why Walk?" with informative facts and a link to the walks page for further browsing.
+- Displays past walks using an image carousel, along with the title "Why Walk?" with informative facts and a link to the walks page for further browsing.

-* Captures user interest by displaying past walks, educates visitors on the benefits of walking, and encourages further interst to the walks page.
+- Captures user interest by displaying past walks, educates visitors on the benefits of walking, and encourages further interest in the walks page.

 #### Need Help Support card

 ![support section](./assets/images/website-features/supportcard.png)

-* Provide users with an accessible and clear option to seek additional support services. featuring supportive and comforting text.
+- Provides users with an accessible and clear option to seek additional support services, featuring supportive and comforting text.

-* Allows users to quickly identify further support page incase they need fast access to helplines.
+- Allows users to quickly identify the further support page in case they need fast access to helplines.

 #### Walkers words text carousel

 ![walk review carousel](./assets/images/website-features/walk-review-carousel.png)

-* Showcases an auto-play text carousel featuring walkers reviews with the title "Walkers' Words" and text in speech marks of walkers' stories.
+- Showcases an auto-play text carousel featuring walkers' reviews with the title "Walkers' Words" and text in speech marks of walkers' stories.

-* Provides reviews from past walkers, encouraging new visitors to join walks and building a sense of community and familiarity.
+- Provides reviews from past walkers, encouraging new visitors to join walks and building a sense of community and familiarity.

 #### About us shortcut card

 ![About us section](./assets/images/website-features/aboutUsSection.png)

-* Urge visitors to explore the website further by visiting the About Us page to read about the organisation.
+- Urges visitors to explore the website further by visiting the About Us page to read about the organisation.

-* Promotes engagement by encouraging visitors to find out more about the charity, furthering visitor familiarity with the organisation and its mission.
+- Promotes engagement by encouraging visitors to find out more about the charity, furthering visitor familiarity with the organisation and its mission.

 ### Walk Page